US Expatriates living in Colombia

 How do you acquire Colombian Tax Residency?

-Establish a permanent place of residence: To be considered a tax resident of Colombia, you will need to establish a permanent place of residence in the country.
-This can be a house, apartment, or other dwelling that you own or rent.
+To be considered a tax resident of Colombia, you must have a permanent place of residence in the country.
+This can include a house, apartment, or any other type of dwelling that you own or rent.

-File a tax return: Once you have met the requirements for tax residency, you will need to file a tax return in Colombia with the DIAN to report your worldwide income.
+Once you meet the criteria for tax residency, you must file an annual tax return with Colombia’s tax authority, DIAN, to report your worldwide income.

 What is the Foreign Earned Income Exclusion?